 The Amazon Black Friday sale has already started: Here are the best deals

-If you haven't even thought of your holiday shopping yet, that's OK.
-Yes, there has been talk of the supply-chain snafu of 2021 -- port- and trucking-related back-ups affecting everything from clothing to booze.
-But know this: There are minor signs of relief on the horizon -- port-related delays may be easing, and some retailers, such as Walmart, say they're now fully stocked -- and there are early Black Friday deals aplenty out there right now.
+The calendar may say today is Thanksgiving, but most retailers have already started their Black Friday sales.
+And Amazon is no exception -- the online retail giant has a ton of great deals you can shop right now.

-That said: It may be wise to start your holiday shopping now, especially at Amazon.
-Ahead of Black Friday 2021, you can already find deals and deep discounts on Amazon devices, kitchen appliances, Chromebooks, streaming devices, the hottest toys of 2021 and more.
+A day ahead of Black Friday 2021, you can find deals and deep discounts on Alexa-ready Amazon devices, kitchen appliances, Chromebooks, 4K televisions, streaming devices, the hottest toys of 2021 and more.
 Even Amazon gift cards are on sale.

 We've compiled some of our favorite highlights from Amazon's big sale below.
 But if you want to skip straight to the deals, tap the button below and shop Amazon's Black Friday sale immediately.